Arnaud-Lyard/template-agency/README.md

 Visit the live site at [Prochainweb](https://www.prochainweb.com/).

 ### Continuous Deployment
 The project is set up for continuous deployment.
-Pushes to the `master` branch trigger automatic deployment to the production environment.
+Pushes to the `main` branch trigger automatic deployment to the production environment.